0xKilty/RE-learning-resources/README.md

 ## Sites
 - [godbolt.org](https://godbolt.org/) - see how code is compiled
-- [dogbolt.org](https://dogbolt.org/) - see how different disassemblers disassemble a binary
+- [dogbolt.org](https://dogbolt.org/) - see how different decompilers decompile an executable
 - [binvis.io](https://binvis.io/#/) - visual analysis of binary files

 ## Heap Exploitation